M3DV/ImPulSe/README.md

+Note the extended version is at [v2 branch](https://github.com/M3DV/ImPulSe/tree/impulse_V2), which will be finalized soon.

 # MICCAI 2022: What Makes for Automatic Reconstruction of Pulmonary Segments

 This is the official implementation of the MICCAI 2022 paper: *What Makes for Automatic Reconstruction of Pulmonary Segments*, created by Kaiming Kuang\*, Li Zhang\*, Jingyu Li, Hongwei Li, Jiajun Chen, Bo Du and Jiancheng Yang\*\*.